Linesearch-free adaptive Bregman proximal gradient for convex minimization under local relative smoothness: Main inequalities

 \end{corollary}

-\subsection{Bounding the inner product\texorpdfstring{ \(\Bk*\)}{}}
+\subsection{Bounding the inner product \(B_{k+1}\)}

 Patterning previous analyses of adaptive stepsizes, our goal is to turn the identity of \cref{thm:eq} into a descent-type inequality on some merit function.
-The bottleneck lies in the inner product term \(\Bk*\) as in \eqref{eq:Bk}, which in previous analyses restricted to the Euclidean case was handled via standard Young's or Cauchy-Schwarz bounds.
+The bottleneck lies in the inner product term \(B_{k+1}\) as in \eqref{eq:Bk}, which in previous analyses restricted to the Euclidean case was handled via standard Young's or Cauchy--Schwarz bounds.

 The Bregman version of Young's inequality given in \cref{thm:BY} allows us to replicate these ideas, but with an important caveat.
-Indeed, the presence of \(\delta\) within the argument of the Bregman distance \(\D*\) constrains our choice on the parameter, causing a slight departure from the easier Euclidean case in which such complication does not arise.
+Indeed, the presence of \(\delta\) within the argument of the Bregman distance \(\D_{\kernel^*}\) constrains our choice on the parameter, causing a slight departure from the easier Euclidean case in which such complication does not arise.
 In this subsection, we identify two possible options, each leading to one of the two algorithmic variants \refBY{} and \refFNEa{}.